top of page

 Animal Assisted Therapy

-When both dogs are participating in session, relational issues and their resolution come to the surface.
+When both dogs are mentioned in session, relational issues and their resolution come to the surface.
 Children can identify sibling rivalry and adults can learn non-judgmental approach to conflicts.

 IMG_1402.jpg

-Certified therapy dog Queen on the right and Mufasa (9 months old) on the left.
+Certified therapy dog Queen on the right and Mufasa (9 months old in this photo) on the left.

-Equine therapy is becoming more and more popular since more and more research available to proof its positive impact on humans.
+Equine facilitated psychotherapy is becoming more and more popular since more and more research available to proof its positive impact on humans.
 Its secret lies in the mutual attraction between humans and horses.

 Horses are herd animals, and their survival depends on effective communication (quick and accurate) among the herd’s members.
 In order to communicate quickly, horses use electromagnetic fields to transfer their messages.
 These accurate messages come from the “feelings” that horses naturally identify, and use as information on how to act.